 So what should Ray do now?
 Arrange to meet with his pastor, and describe the entire situation.
 He should be sure to explain honestly the circumstances surrounding his attendance at Baptist Sunday services in lieu of Catholic Mass.
 If it is clear that Ray was bound to observe the canonical form of marriage and failed to do so, the process of declaring his first marriage to be null may be fairly simple.
 Once he obtains such a declaration, Ray ought to be able to proceed with the regular preparations for a valid marriage in the Catholic Church.

 The above article was written before Pope Benedict XVI issued his 2009 Apostolic Letter Omnium in Mentem, changing several of the canons mentioned here.
-See “How Often Does the Pope Change Canon Law?” for the current law on this issue.
+See “How Often Does the Pope Change Canon Law?” and “Why Can’t an Ex-Catholic Marry Validly Outside the Church?” for the current law on this issue.